How Recovery feels for an Anorexic

 I don’t want to relapse.
 I want to enjoy time with my family.
 Eat what I damn well like and without shame and guilt.
 I want the anxiety and depression to go.
 I want to embrace my womanly curves.
 I want the next 30 odd years of my life to not be held at knifepoint by a merciless pirate whose only aim is in collecting things.
 I am not a thing!
 I a person.

 I suppose this is where I start talking to people, using my WRAP and getting my plan out to challenge my thoughts.
 Even thinking about going to war over fighting my thoughts has brought on feelings of betrayal.
 Something- a whole identity- a person-almost- has been in my life for nearly 25 years.
 A whole quarter of a century.

 Not an easy post.. but it is out of my head and on paper.
 The one thing I have to remind myself is it doesn’t matter if other people read this or not.
 It is the fact that I am articulating my pain and my issues in a way that releases some of the pressure..

 So Sid.. thanks for being a good diary.
 You are doing a great job.
 Keep it up!

-Posted on 2015-12-03, in THIS IS LIFE, Write to create, WRITE TO RECOVER and tagged Eating Disorders, Emotions, Life, Living with Mental illness, panic attacks, Recovery, self image, self-esteem, THIS IS LIFE.
+Posted on 2015-12-03, in MY WORLD, Write to create, WRITE TO RECOVER and tagged Eating Disorders, Emotions, Life, Living with Mental illness, MY WORLD, panic attacks, Recovery, self image, self-esteem.
 Bookmark the permalink.
 14 Comments.